ratnajitmukherjee/EmotionClassification_FER2013/README.md

 ## Results and Discussion:
 ![Emotion Classification output](./FacialExpressionRecognition/output/testOutput.jpg)

-*Final Results: Output from the SSD face detector and emotion classifier (only the emotion with highest probability is displayed)*
+*Figure 8: Final Results: Output from the SSD face detector and emotion classifier (only the emotion with highest probability is displayed)*

+The final results shown in Figure 8 demonstrates that the face detection model is quite accurate in detecting faces from background.
+A few background studies have demonstrated that using a deep learning detector provides more accurate than the only front facing HAAR classifier.
+The ROI passed from the detector is fed to the classifer network which decides the highest probability of emtions.
+Subsequently, the bounding box (for face) is annotated with the emotion (with max probability).

+#### NOTE: The classification accuracy can probably be increased by using inception modules (such as GoogLeNet [7]) to build the classifier network instead of a sequential model.

 ## References
 [1] Ian J. Goodfellow et al. “Challenges in Representation Learning: A Report on Three Machine Learning Contests”.
 In: Neural Information Processing: 20th International Conference, ICONIP 2013, Daegu, Korea, November 3-7, 2013.
 Proceedings, Part III.
 Edited by Minho Lee et al. Berlin, Heidelberg: Springer Berlin Heidelberg, 2013, pages 117–124.
 ISBN: 978-3-642-42051-1.
 DOI: 10.1007/978-3-642-42051-1_16.
 URL: https://doi.org/10.1007/978-3-642-42051-1_16